If a person is told to do something no questions asked, it means they are to do it and not ask for any further information.

 The Origin Of ‘No Questions Asked’

 This expression has been around since at least the 1700s.
-An example of this phrase being used in writing comes from the Take The London Magazine from the year 1757, and there’s a part inside that reads:
+An example of this phrase being used in print comes from the Take The London Magazine from the year 1757.
+There’s a part inside that reads:

 “Whoever brings her to Mrs. Trolly’s above-mentioned, or to the guard-room at E Whitehall, shall have fifty guineas reward, and no questions asked.“